NALTP/Rules/README.md

           - (cc) Each tier may have any number of teams assigned to it including zero teams.
     - (c) Trades, including those involving TC, are allowed during each draft.
     - (d) TCM, TCN, and TCA are distinct and may not be exchanged for each other.
-    - (e) Remaining TCM, TCN, and TCA are kept by the team for use in add/drop and free agency periods at the conclusion of each draft, while the value of the coins assigned to players drafted at auction is also kept.
+    - (e) Remaining TCM, TCN, and TCA are kept by the team for use in add/drop and free agency periods at the conclusion of each draft, while the value of the coins assigned to players drafted at snauction is also kept.
     - (f) TC penalties may be applied by the CRC and/or League Manager at their discretion for captains misbehaving, misusing draft tools, or otherwise impeding the flow of the draft.
     - (g) TC may not be spent to remove a player from a roster and replace them on the draft board.
-  - (2) Nominations:
+  - (2) The Snauction:
+    - (a) All leagues will conduct their draft as a snauction, with teams bidding on draft picks.
+      - (i) The team that wins a pick will select any eligible player from the draft packet to add to their roster, at which point bidding will begin on the next pick.
-    - (a) Captains will be responsible for submitting nominations for their team unless otherwise communicated with the CRC.
-The CRC reserves the right to decline any non-captain from submitting nominations at their discretion, but will work with captains if they have difficulty finding a replacement.
+    - (b) Captains will be responsible for submitting bids and selections for their team unless otherwise communicated with the CRC.
+The CRC reserves the right to decline any non-captain from submitting bids or selections at their discretion, but will work with captains if they have difficulty finding a replacement.
-    - (b) Nomination order:
-      - (i) For leagues with only GMs, the order will be randomly assigned and snake in reverse order upon completion of each round.
-      - (ii) For leagues with non-equal TC budgets, the order will be determined by the TC budget of each team, where the team with the least amount of TC will go first and will snake in reverse order upon completion of each round.
-Teams with a tied budget will have the order randomly assigned.
-    - (c) Nomination spots may not be traded.
+    - (c) Bidding:
+      - (i) Bidding on a pick will open at 0 TC and any eligible team may raise the current bid at any time.
+      - (ii) A pick will be awarded to the team with the highest bid once the bidding timer expires without a new bid being submitted.
+      - (iii) Bids must be submitted in whole numbers of TC and may not exceed a team’s remaining TagCoins.
+      - (iv) A team whose roster is full is no longer eligible to bid.
+      - (v) If no bid is submitted on a pick before the timer expires, the pick will be awarded to the eligible team with the fewest players on their roster.
+Ties will be broken by a random generator.
+    - (d) Selection:
+      - (i) Teams will have 30 seconds to submit a selection.
+Failure to select a player before the timer expires will result in the top player on the draft packet being added to their roster.
+      - (ii) TC equal to the winning bid will be deducted from the team's total upon selection.
-    - (d) Nominations will continue until each team has exactly 4 players.
+    - (e) The snauction will continue until each team has exactly 4 players.
       - (i) Novice league will transition to a snake draft once each roster contains 4 players.
-    - (e) If a team already has the maximum number of players and they are at the top of the nomination order, their nomination will instead be skipped and continue to the next eligible team.
-    - (f) Nominations have a starting bid.
-The starting bid is chosen by the nominating team and may be anywhere between 0 TC and that team’s remaining TagCoins.
-      - (i) Players who are nominated for 0 TC and do not receive bids from any other team will be added back to the draft packet unless the nominating team opts to receive the player for 0 TC.
-    - (g) If a team takes more than 30 seconds to nominate a player, a player may be automatically nominated for them at a starting bid of 0 TC.
-The player will be the top undrafted player on the draft packet.
+  - (3) The Co-Captain Round:
+    - (a) The Major league draft will include a co-captain round, held one or more days in advance of the remainder of the draft as announced by the CRC.
+    - (b) The co-captain round will follow the snauction procedure and will conclude once each team has exactly 1 player.
+    - (c) Trades, including those involving TC, are permitted between the conclusion of the co-captain round and the start of the remainder of the draft.

 #### Section C - The Snake Draft
   - (1) The snake draft will follow the same format for both traditional captaincy and General Manager seasons in Novice league.
-    - (a) The snake draft will begin shortly after the conclusion of the Novice league auction draft unless otherwise announced by the League Manager or CRC.
+    - (a) The snake draft will begin shortly after the conclusion of the Novice league snauction unless otherwise announced by the League Manager or CRC.
 Usually after a 10-15 minute break.
     - (b) The snake draft order will be determined by the number of remaining TCA of each team, prorated by their initial balance.
       - (i) Ties will be resolved using a random generator.
       - (ii) Proration example: